regale-ek/voice-recognition/README.md

 # voice-recognition
-Browser based voice recognition application.
+Browser based voice recognition application with javascript.

 * clone the project
 * open the voice-search file in browser (Google Chrome, application has to be extended further to support other browsers)